jokorhon/avop.fi/container/README.md

   * sh ./deployfrontend.sh - deploys the frontend to the apache instance running in the guest machine
   * sh ./deploybackend.sh - deploys the backend to the tomcat instance running in the guest machine

-Please note that packaging and compilations occurs in the host machine and valid packages must exist before using the above scripts.
-Compilation and related tasks must be done in the host machine whereas the solely task of the guest machine is to perform the deployment
+Please note that packaging and compilation occurs in the host machine hence valid packages must exist before using the above scripts.
+Compilation and related tasks must be done in the host machine whereas the main task of the guest machine is to perform the deployment

 ## License